What you see

 - SATA power and data cables are seated.

-- NVMe modules are pressed into their sockets.
+- NVMe modules are fully in their sockets.

-- RAM sticks reseated and tested one at a time.
+- RAM is reseated and tested one stick at a time.

-Common root causes I see: corrupted BCD, missing boot files, disk faults, driver updates that break the storage stack, BitLocker/recovery key mismatch, and wrong firmware mode.
+The common causes I see are corrupted BCD, missing boot files, disk faults, storage driver breakage, BitLocker key mismatches, and the wrong firmware mode.

 Fix

-Work methodically.
-If you have a recent system image or backup pattern, restore that first.
-If not, use Startup Repair, then move to manual fixes.
+Work through it in order.
+If there is a recent image backup, restore that first.
+If not, start with Startup Repair and move to manual fixes if that fails.

 -